Best Jobs for Graduates With a Psychology Degree

 Psychology majors should pursue on-campus positions (such as annual fund caller) in their college's development and alumni office to demonstrate their fundraising acumen.
 Also, consider coordinating campus fundraising campaigns for local charities or student organizations.

-Salary Information and Job Outlook: The BLS estimated that fundraisers earned an average of $56,950 in May 2018.
-Jobs were projected to expand by a much greater than average rate of 15% through 2026.
+Salary Information and Job Outlook: The BLS estimated that fundraisers earned a median annual wage of $57,970 in May 2019.
+Jobs were projected to expand by 9% through 2028 – faster than the average for all occupations.